 Unless otherwise stated, requirements for NR transmitter written in TS 38.101-1 [2] and TS 38.101-2 [3] apply and are assumed anchor agnostic.
-Unless otherwise stated, if UE indicates IE maxNumberSRS-Ports-PerResource = n2 in NR standalone operation mode, the said UE shall meet the NR requirements for either power class 2 or power class 3 in EN-DC within FR1 if UE indicates IE maxNumberSRS-Ports-PerResource = n1 for EN-DC on this NR band.
+If UE indicates IE [Txdiversity-r16] as defined in TS 38.331 [9], and indicates IE maxNumberSRS-Ports-PerResource = n2 in NR standalone operation mode, the said UE shall meet the NR requirements for either power class 2 or power class 3 in EN-DC within FR1 if UE indicates IE maxNumberSRS-Ports-PerResource = n1 for EN-DC on this NR band.
+If UE do not indicate IE [Txdiversity-r16] as defined in TS 38.331 [9], the UE shall meet NR requirements according to its power class in NR standalone operation mode.
 Requirements are verified under conditions where anchor resources do not interfere NR operation.